 Lets talk about Jamaica.
 This was our first stop on our cruise with Norwegian Cruise Lines– and a place neither of us really knew much about other than than of course the obvious… weed, Bob Marley, more weed, and jerk chicken, four facts that in no way summarize the richness that we came to find during our time in Falmouth.

-So here’s our advice if you’re going to Jamaica, and especially if you’re short on time ( coming by cruise ship or just a quick stay over) skip the umbrella drinks, don’t hop in the tour bus with a 1,000 other pasty sunscreen drenched consumers headed to the next stop catering to tourists- do something different, take some time to learn about the real Jamaica, you will 100% not regret it!
+So here’s our advice if you’re going to Jamaica, and especially if you’re short on time (coming by cruise ship or just a quick stay over) skip the umbrella drinks and don’t hop on the tour bus with a 1,000 other pasty sunscreen drenched consumers headed to the next stop catering to tourists- do something different, take some time to learn about the real Jamaica, you will 100% not regret it!

 Sherilee showing off some Ackee!
 Jamaica’s National Fruit, can also be its deadliest if improperly prepared!

 We’re not even gonna lie- the food was beyond amazing.
 Like insane.
 But, the best part of the whole experience was learning how the foods connect to the local people.
-What makes Jamaica so interesitng from a historical perspective Jamaica is almost as big of a mixing pot as the US.
+What makes Jamaica so interesting from a historical perspective and something that never occurred to us before visiting is that Jamaica is almost as big of a mixing pot as the US.
 Originally inhabited by the Taino people and ruled by the Spanish beginning in 1494 until it was taken by the British in 1655.
-During the British Colonial period, the island saw a massive influx of slaves to work the many sugar plantations that began to pop up as well as Chinese and Indian indentured servants from the Far East.
+During the British Colonial period, the island saw a massive influx of slaves to work the many sugar plantations that began to pop up as well as Chinese and Indian indentured servants from the Far East- we could have never anticipated the large Asian population we encountered there.
 Jamaican food is reflective of all these cultures rolled into one amazing culinary profile.
 In Jamaica you can literally taste the history.
 It’s pretty incredible.